Coronavirus (COVID-19) update and impact on business

-DSV is carefully monitoring the evolving situation and remains committed to mitigate the impact on the supply chains and operations of our customers as much as possible.
+DSV is carefully monitoring the evolving situation around the spreading of the COVID-19 and remains committed to mitigating any potential impact on the supply chains and operations of our customers.

-At the same time, we have established several preventive measures to safeguard the health and well-being of our customers, suppliers, other business partners and ourselves.
+We have activated the African Crisis Committee and established several preventive measures to safeguard the health and well-being of our customers, suppliers, other business partners and our staff.

 Overall, we follow the guidance provided by the World Health Organization (WHO).
 They recommend that physical contact be kept to a minimum, that we all apply high standards in hand hygiene and maintain social distance.
 We also follow guidelines from local authorities and obey imposed restrictions.

 According to WHO, it has also been established that coronaviruses do not survive long on objects, such as packages, packing materials and other surfaces.

 Several countries and regions are considered “affected areas” by WHO and are those countries, provinces, territories or cities experiencing ongoing spread of COVID-19.
 Consequently, it is in those areas where restrictions and bans on travelling and transporting goods are most likely to have been issued by local authorities.
 As of 6 March, high risk areas include; China, Austria, Bangladesh, France, Germany, Hong Kong, Italy, Japan, Macao, Singapore, South Korea, Spain and Taiwan.
 Please click here to stay abreast of all other changes.